Skip to main content

 Administrators or supervisors with the necessary permissions can escalate a particular post to an agent for a response if it requires the agent’s attention.
 To manually escalate a post, perform the following:

-• In the upper right corner of the required post to be escalated, click Escalate icon.
+• In the upper right corner of the required post to be escalated, click Escalate Escalate Icon icon.
 The Integrations window opens.

 • Select the required integration from the drop-down menu.
 Upon successful escalation, a successful in-app notification appears.